idleberg/sublime-atomizr/README.md

 ### Manual installation

 Since [package dependencies](https://packagecontrol.io/docs/dependencies) are handled by Package Control, manual installation is not advised!
+If you still want to install from source, you probably know what you are doing so we won’t cover that here.

 ## Usage